Select Page

 • Infectious disease:

-Microorganisms that penetrate the skin during the surgery may cause an infectious disease inside the belly.
+Microorganisms that penetrate the skin during the surgery may cause an infectious disease inside the body.
 An infectious disease within the bladder is also possible.

 • Scar tissue: